 If you have Google Chrome installed on your iPhone, that means you already have this widget as it is just a part of it.
 With Chrome Suggested Sites, you can quickly access some of the frequently visited sites from the Widgets screen.
 The suggestions for websites you see here are according to your browsing history and what you visit regularly.

 Deliveries is an excellent app that assists you in keeping track of all your incoming packages.
-This lets you easily know when they are going to arrive so that you do not miss any delivery.
+This lets you easily know when they will arrive so that you do not miss any delivery.
 It enables you to keep a tab on dozens of services like UPS, FedEx, US Postal Service, DHL, TNT, Canada Post, Amazon, Apple, and more.
 This widget shows you a summary of all your shipments, and it counts down the days.
 If you place multiple online orders, then this app is one to try.

 Pedometer++ features a widget that tracks your daily activity and gives quick results on your fitness goal accomplishments.
 The widget lets you check on how much you have walked right in the Today View.